sp-uhh/sgmse/README.md

 - For the Speech Enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
 They can be downloaded [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
 - For the Dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
 It can be downloaded [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).
+    - Note that this checkpoint works better with sampler settings `--N 50 --snr 0.33`.

 Usage:
 - For resuming training, you can use the `--resume_from_checkpoint` option of `train.py`.